 For further reference, the changes of mean precipitation, near-surface temperature and wind pattern between period 2056-2080 and historical 1981-2005 can be found at this website provided by NCAR for at least five ensemble runs of CESM-LENS output.
 Even though the spatial features are not resolved, within our expectation, the overall sign of the changes in CESM-LENS over western U.S. are consistent to what we got.

-In Figure S (originally the supplemental Figure 3), the results for precipitation features simulated by CESM at ~1 degree are given.
+In Figure S5 (originally the supplemental Figure S3), the results for precipitation features simulated by CESM at ~1 degree are given.
 It can be seen that, due to the complex topography over the western U.S., the spatial pattern and magnitude of precipitation are poorly presented and generally underestimated in CESM at coarse resolution.
 It is hard to be confident that precipitation changes can be well-captured without the incorporation of fine-scale dynamical processes.
 The ability for GCMs to simulate extreme precipitation also strongly depends on the horizontal resolution as discussed in Wehner et al. (2010) since precipitation typically intensifies at high resolution (Rauscher et al. 2016; O’Brien et al. 2016).
 In addition, given that the CMIP5 and CESM-LENS predictions over the 21st century are coupled ocean-atmospheric simulation, it is even more difficult to compare directly to our results, which are purely forced by the bias-corrected SSTs from mean coupled CESM output.

 Accounting for models’ uncertainty is surely important, however, we also want to motivate the use of a high-quality model to reduce the signal noise.
 Means from multiple models are better for simulating the climate variability, but the accuracy might be reduced due to compensation of the results from both good models and fair models.
 Our aim in this study is to understand how precipitation is supposed to be changed in diverse climate regions in the future, and what are the main mechanisms that drive corresponding changes in a well-performed model with well-represented topography.
 Even using different models, we suppose the physical relationship and spatial characteristics still hold.

+In the manuscript, the following sentences were added to the Introduction part from line 45 to line 50.

+“For example, in the context of globally-averaged projections, Kharin et al. (2013) found that changes in extreme precipitation were amplified (by 2-3 times) compared to mean precipitation in the Coupled Model Intercomparison Project Phase 5 (CMIP5) models.
+Generally, models show better agreement on the response of extreme precipitation in the extratropics, where large-scale precipitation is more prevalent, than in the tropics and subtropics (Kharin et al. 2013; Pendergrass et al. 2015).”

+From line 308 to 310, we added: “The ability for GCMs to simulate extreme precipitation also strongly depends on the horizontal resolution as discussed in Wehner et al. (2010) since precipitation typically intensifies at high resolution (Rauscher et al. 2016; O’Brien et al. 2016).”

 References: